-I have always been interested in government and politics and the GLS therefore felt very appealing.
+I have always been interested in government and politics.
+Therefore working as a government lawyer felt very appealing.
 For example, the prospect of working on primary legislation with Parliamentary Counsel or directly with policy colleagues in respect of secondary legislation was something which sounded exciting.
 The quality of the work and the chance of pursuing a varied and interesting career with the same employer were also factors which made me apply.

 What type of work have you been involved in recently?

 My workload is quite varied and comprises not only tax law, but also some EU, public and human rights law.
 For example, I am currently looking at a tax issue in the context of the European Convention on Human Rights.
 A recent query also had me looking at and advising on the interaction of tax law and intellectual property law.
 This shows that a lot of the work is often very interesting and I always feel like I am learning something new.